1.1 We are committed to safeguarding the privacy of our website visitors; in this policy we explain how we will handle your personal data.

 2.7 Please do not supply any other person’s personal data to us, unless we prompt you to do so.

 3. Providing your personal data to others

 3.1 We may disclose your personal data to any member of our group of companies (this means our subsidiaries, our ultimate holding company and all its subsidiaries) insofar as reasonably necessary for the purposes set out in this policy.

 3.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining and maintaining insurance coverage, managing risks, obtaining professional advice and managing legal disputes.

 3.3 We may disclose notification or enquiry data to our suppliers or subcontractors, namely our email marketing contractor. insofar as is reasonably necessary for the purposes of facilitating the distribution of our email notifications and/or newsletters.

-4.2 Our Email marketing subcontractor, Mailchimp is situated in the United States and its servers and offices are located in the United States, so information may be transferred to, stored, or processed in the United States.
+4.2 Our Email marketing subcontractor, Mailchimp and Automattic who provide our website commentary function are both situated in the United States and have servers and offices located in the United States.
+Information shared with these parties may be transferred to, stored, or processed in the United States.
 The European Commission has made an “adequacy decision” with respect to the data protection laws of each of the United States.
 Transfers to the United States will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission in the EU-US Privacy Shield.

 5.1 This Section 5 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.